twinfoundation/messaging/packages/messaging-connector-entity-storage/docs/reference/classes/PushNotificationDeviceEntry.md

 > **ts**: `number`

-The timestamp of the push notification device entry.
+The timestamp of the push notification device entry sorted.

 ***